Ivan Seryodkin (WCS) and Melody Roelke

 Wildlife and Habitat Protection

 WCS is engaged in several activities to improve wildlife and habitat management in leopard range.
-We are working with local hunting associations to improve wildlife management and promote leopard and tiger conservation on multiple-use forest lands.
 In 2004 we teamed up with TIGIS and Tigris in a study of the impacts of fires in leopard habitat.
 In 2009 we started a fire suppression and prevention project with a focus on two model areas in co-operation with Phoenix Fund, the recently established Land of the Leopard National Park and the Slavyanka Municipality.
-In the 280 km2 model area where we first started our work, the area that burned was reduced by 99% in 2011 compared to what would have burned without our interventions.
+In the 280 km2 model area where we first started our work, the area that burned was reduced by 99% in 2011 and 80% in 2012 compared to what would have burned without our interventions.